Sen. Dianne Feinstein dies at age 90

 Former Speaker Nancy Pelosi (D-Calif.), a longtime close friend of Feinstein’s, said she and her family were “heartbroken” to learn of her passing.

-“Dianne was a pioneering woman leader, who served as San Francisco’s first female Mayor with unmatched courage, poise and grace,” she said.
+“Dianne was a pioneering woman leader, who served as San Francisco’s first female Mayor with unmatched courage, poise and grace,” she said in a statement.

 Pelosi paid tribute to Feinstein’s sudden ascension to acting mayor of San Francisco after the assassination of Mayor George Moscone and Supervisor Harvey Milk in 1978.

-“Standing strong amid horror and heartbreak – from the brutal murders of Harvey Milk and George Moscone to the deadly HIV/AIDs epidemic – she offered our City a beacon of strength and hope,” she said.
+“Standing strong amid horror and heartbreak – from the brutal murders of Harvey Milk and George Moscone to the deadly HIV/AIDs epidemic – she offered our City a beacon of strength and hope,” said Pelosi, whose district represents San Francisco.

 California Sen. Alex Padilla (D) also broke down with emotion on the Senate floor paying tribute to Feinstein, hailing her as a “towering figure.”